firebelley/godot-export/README.md

 This action requires that your job utilizes Github's `actions/checkout@v1` so that the source code is available for Godot to export the game.
 See the below [example workflow configuration](#example-workflow-configuration) for an example.

 ### Environment Variables
 Since this action creates releases and uploads the zip file assets, you will need to supply the `GITHUB_TOKEN` environment variable.
 For an example on how to do this, see the below [example workflow configuration](#example-workflow-configuration).
+This environment variable is not needed if you set `create_release` to `false`.

 ### Inputs